clojuredocs/guides/README.md

 ## License

-All docs in the clojure-docs-collection are distributed under the [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/) license and are copyright their respective primary author(s).
+All the content is distributed under the
+[CC BY 3.0](http://creativecommons.org/licenses/by/3.0/) license and are copyright their respective primary author(s).